Table of Contents

-Cannabis Sativa L. plant, a breed of hemp, is designed to minimise THC and maximise CBD, so that it consists of around 40% of the plant’s active substances.
+Cannabis Sativa L. plant, a breed of hemp, is designed to minimize THC and maximize CBD so that it consists of around 40% of the plant’s active substances.

 CBD Oil vs. Hemp seed Oil difference

 CBD oil makes use of the whole plant, while hemp oil originates from its seeds.
-Cannabis CBD extracts primarily come from flowers and leaves of the marijuana plant.
-And from the flowers, leaves and stalks of the hemp plant.
+Cannabis CBD extracts primarily come from the flowers and leaves of the marijuana plant.
+And from the flowers, leaves, and stalks of the hemp plant.